Easy Reading: How to Find and Enjoy Russian Short Stories for Beginners

 You might begin with…

 - Russian children’s stories.
 I know I warned you about them, but some kiddie books really are easy.
-Check out this collection of tales for children (also with German translations, if you speak German) and this library of works by Yuri Yakovlev (which comes recommended by a working Russian teacher).
+For example, check out this collection of tales for children (also with German translations, if you speak German).

 - “Short shorts.”
 Truly short Russian stories do exist, despite the stereotypes of epic Russian novels.
 Check out Chekhov’s “Пари” (“The Bet”), Bunin’s “Третий класс” (“Third Class”) and Nabokov’s “Слово” (“The Word”).